galaxyproject/training-material/topics/single-cell/tutorials/scrna-seurat-pbmc3k/tutorial.md

 {: .question}

 > <comment-title></comment-title>
-> If you've tried the [Clustering 3K PBMCs with Scanpy]({% link topics/single-cell/tutorials/scrna-scanpy-pbmc3k/tutorial.md %}) tutorial then you might notice that our top negative genes for the first three PCs (CST3, NKG7, PPBP) are the top positively associated genes there.
-This is simply a mathematical quirk - in both cases, these genes are strongly associated with the top PCs, but we're just calculating or drawing our plots in the opposite direction.
-You should be able to spot some similarities in the plots, especially in PC2/PC3 plot, which looks like it has been flipped upside down!
+> If you've tried the [Clustering 3K PBMCs with Scanpy]({% link topics/single-cell/tutorials/scrna-scanpy-pbmc3k/tutorial.md %}) tutorial then you might notice that there are some differences in the relationships between the genes and PCs.
+Our top negative genes for PCs 2 and 3 (NKG7 and PPBP) are among the top positively associated genes there.
+This is simply a mathematical quirk - in both cases, these genes are strongly associated with the top PCs, but we're just calculating or drawing our axes in the opposite direction.
+You should be able to spot some similarities in the plots between these two tutorials, especially in the PC2/PC3 plot, which looks like it has been flipped upside down!
 {: .comment}

 Another option for visualising our PCA results is to use `DimHeatmap` to produce a heatmap of the PCA scores for the top genes in each cell.
 We can see which genes scored highly in the same cells and get an idea of how the scores varied across the dataset.
-We can look for groups of cells that had similar scores for a particular PC, suggesting that they share similar expression profiles - these groups of cells might become our clusters.
+We can also look for groups of cells that had similar scores for a particular PC, suggesting that they share similar expression profiles - these groups of cells might become our clusters.
 We can also compare the patterns for different PCs.
 We would expect to see more similarities (genes with similar scores across cells and more cells grouping together) for the top PCs since these explain more of the variation in the data.

 > <hands-on-title>Visualise the PCA Results</hands-on-title>
 >